ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 Guarantee level: type + structural contract.

+#### Profile Semantics

+The `strict` profile includes all structural requirements of `minimal`, but may override enforcement severity for specific validation rules.

+In case of conflict, `strict` behavior takes precedence over `minimal`.

+#### IIP Validation Severity

+- minimal profile:
+  IIP type mismatch → warning

+- strict profile:
+  IIP type mismatch → error

+This is an explicit override of minimal behavior.

 ### 2.3 Schema baseline (runtime-neutral)

 ADR-029 does not mandate one schema language, but requires: